Science and the Bible: Scientific Creationism, Part 2

 The evidence for an ancient earth can be divided into two general categories: radiometric data (pertaining to radioactive decay processes of various specific types) and other data.
 Let me point to a few of the best places where you can learn about how conclusions are reached in this area of science.
 Roger Wiens’ article is a great place to start.
 After that, this well-written, wide-ranging book is the single best overview I have seen, and you don’t need a science background to understand most of it (the web site is good, but be sure to borrow the book itself).
 Another comprehensive site that includes links to creationist material can be found here.

 On the other hand, YECs devote much time and energy to refuting this standard evidence and to providing evidence for a “recent” creation.
 Their focus has usually been to raise doubts about uniformitarianism, the idea that physical processes in the past were no different than those we find now, in terms of the mechanisms that drive them.
-The most comprehensive project of this sort, known as RATE, is described at on the Institute for Creation Research's website (here and here).
+The most comprehensive project of this sort, known as RATE, is described on the Institute for Creation Research's website (here and here).

 2. Some features of the earth and the universe appear to be much older than they really are because they were created with apparent age